Nayni/fluse/website/docs/introduction.md

 - I could refactor this setup code into its own function making the test itself less cluttered
 - I could refactor so the database becomes a dependency of my setup code

-This is exactly why I created Fluse.
+This is true and is exactly why I created Fluse.
 I kept noticing that in every project I would end up doing the same things over and over when it comes to setting up test data: I craft utility functions and functions that are specific for a single scenario within my domain model.

 The reality however ends up being a mixed bag of inline entity creations, scenarios and utility functions.